KnezIker/CNN/README.md

 endmodule  // cv32e40p_cumulative
 ```
 Its pretty much self explanatory.
-Integrating it in cv32e40p_ex_stage is also simple and can be done by following the example of alu.
-Output should be connected to output of cv32e40p_ex_stage in this part of code:
+ntegrating it into cv32e40p_ex_stage is also simple and can be done by following the example of the ALU.
+The output should be connected to the output of cv32e40p_ex_stage in this part of the code:

 ```verilog
 ...